 Unit 4 - Task 2 Microphones - Aim B

-You must now demonstrate your understanding of microphone types, characteristics, and their suitability for different acoustic environments.
+You must now demonstrate your understanding of microphone

-• types: handheld, lavelier, direct connected, boundary microphone, parabolic, noise cancelling, radio microphones, (transmitter, receiver, interference)
+- types: handheld, lavelier, direct connected, boundary microphone, parabolic, noise cancelling, radio microphones, (transmitter, receiver, interference)

-• construction: dynamic, (capacitor, electric, condenser), ribbon
+- construction: dynamic, (capacitor, electric, condenser), ribbon

-• characteristics: polar response: omni-directional, uni-directional; cardioid, hyper-cardioid (heart-shaped response), bi-directional (figure of eight)
+- characteristics: polar response: omni-directional, uni-directional; cardioid, hyper-cardioid (heart-shaped response), bi-directional (figure of eight)

-• design limitations: proximity effect (bass tip-up), effect of inverse square law on distance of sound source from microphone
+- design limitations: proximity effect (bass tip-up), effect of inverse square law on distance of sound source from microphone

-• mounts: stands, tie-clip, rifle, boom, equipment mounted, handheld
+- mounts: stands, tie-clip, rifle, boom, equipment mounted, handheld

-• connectors: mono jack, stereo jack, XLR, mini-jack.
+- connectors: mono jack, stereo jack, XLR, mini-jack.

 For my report I will talking about the types and constructions of microphones, their characteristics and the uses in the different environments.
 To do this I have created my report based off the definitions of each type of microphone, construction and characteristics (shown below), and I will use this understanding to my benefit as it shows that I will understand each specific aspect of the microphones; how they're used & what they're used for and therefore, this has helped me in my own report.
 So, starting with the types, the hand held up till radio have told me that, specific microphones are set according to what occupations are trying to be recorded; hand held a very usual for events for free movement and they're very strong, Lavieler microphones are very well used for TV/ recording programs etc. and researching radio microphones tell me specifically how they are used.
 Basically, overall I can understand that the type of microphones such as handheld are different compared to radio, and the constructions for it define how they're constructed teaching me how they are used effectively, and researching further into the characteristics, tell me in detail how they work through scientific purposes.
 Same for researching into design limitations, I understand the limitations for specific microphones, and how they can determine the end outcome of audio/sound.
 Also, researching into mount and connectors have told me descriptively how microphones are held down and connected by people, to get the full effective of audio and get the proper sound/acoustics.